Heimdall-SBOM/heimdall/docs/heimdall_users_guide.md

 **Heimdall** is an open-source SBOM generator designed for C/C++ projects.
 It can extract metadata from binaries, libraries, and source code, and generate SBOMs in both SPDX and CycloneDX formats.
 Heimdall supports integration as a linker plugin (LLD/Gold), as a library, or as a standalone tool.

 ### LLD Plugin
-The **LLD Plugin** integrates with LLVM's LLD linker to generate SBOMs during the linking process.
+The **LLD Plugin** integrates with LLVM's LLD linker to generate SBOMs, but uses a different approach than traditional linker plugins.

 **Benefits:**
 - **Cross-platform support**: Works on Linux, macOS, and Windows
 - **Fast linking**: LLD is significantly faster than traditional linkers
 - **Modern toolchain**: Part of the LLVM ecosystem with active development
 - **DWARF support**: Excellent debug information extraction capabilities
-- **Plugin architecture**: Clean integration with LLD's plugin system
+- **LLVM pass integration**: Can be used as an LLVM pass plugin

 **Limitations:**
 - **LLVM dependency**: Requires LLVM/LLD to be installed
-- **Learning curve**: Different command-line syntax from traditional linkers
-- **Ecosystem integration**: May require adjustments to existing build systems
+- **No native plugin API**: LLD doesn't support traditional linker plugins like Gold
+- **Wrapper required**: Typically requires a wrapper script or LLVM pass integration
+- **Limited automatic callbacks**: Doesn't automatically call hooks during linking like Gold

-**Best for:** Modern C++ projects, cross-platform development, projects already using LLVM toolchain.
+**Best for:** Modern C++ projects, cross-platform development, projects already using LLVM toolchain, when using wrapper scripts or LLVM pass integration.

 ### Gold Plugin
 The **Gold Plugin** integrates with GNU Gold linker to generate SBOMs during the linking process.